vigetlabs/microcosm/docs/api/presenter.md

 ### `update(repo, nextProps, nextState)`

-Called when a presenter gets new props.
+Called when a presenter _gets new props_.
 This is useful for secondary data fetching and other work that must happen when a Presenter receives new information.